MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/api/using-addons-api.md

 ---
 # Using the REST API for updating Microsoft Edge Add-ons

 To publish an extension, you first use Partner Center, and then optionally you can use the REST API to update the extension (or use Partner Center instead).
+You can integrate these REST API endpoints directly into your continuous integration/continuous delivery (CI/CD) pipeline, to publish extension package updates to the Microsoft Edge Add-ons website without using Partner Center.

 The Microsoft Edge Add-ons API provides a set of REST endpoints for programmatically publishing updates to add-ons submitted to the Microsoft Edge Add-ons store.
 You can use these REST endpoints to automate the process of uploading and publishing new versions of your add-ons to the Microsoft Edge Add-ons store.
 You use the **Publish API** page at Partner Center to first enable the API and then begin using these API endpoints.